 No, you cannot detect radon by sight, taste or smell.
 Therefore, it is impossible to know if there is too much radon in a house without measuring the amount of radon in the indoor air.

 World Health Organization, WHO, states it is proved that radon can cause cancer.
 Radon is for example the most important cause of lung cancer after smoking and is estimated to cause between 3% and 14% of all lung cancers, depending on the average radon level in the country.
 The National Cancer Institute in the United Kingdom states for example that radon is responsible for 10% of lung cancer cases diagnosed each year in the UK.
 According to the Swedish Radiation Protection Institute radon gas forms the greatest radiation health threat, far out weighing the effects of the Chernobyl accident.

-Radonova use the alpha track method, whereby film elements are put into pods made of anti-static plastic.
+Radonova uses the alpha track method, whereby film elements are put into pods made of anti-static plastic.
 Radon, combined with normal air, diffuses into the pod where it may decompose releasing high energy alpha particles.
-The energy of the alpha particles make microscopic tracks on the film which can then be counted.
-The alpha-track detectors are contained in airtight bags, the measurement starts when the bag is opened and when the measuring period has elapsed the detectors should be put back and sealed into the original bags then immediately returned to Radonova.
-The analysis made at Radonova is performed using a state-of-the-art image scanner.
+The energy of the alpha particles makes microscopic tracks on the film which can then be counted.
+The alpha-track detectors are contained in airtight bags, the measurement starts when the bag is opened and when the measuring period has elapsed the detectors should be returned to Radonova accredited laboratory.
+After 1-2 weeks a measurement report is sent to the customer by e-mail.

 The number of required detectors varies between the type of building and country but to make an annual average value measurement in a house you need at least two detectors.
 At the ordering pages you can find a more detailed guide specific for the UK.